pabloleonalcaide/pabloleonalcaide/README.md

 ## Hi there 👋

 I'm Pablo León, Software Developer from Córdoba 🏴‍☠️.
-I am an enthusiast of Clean Code, always trying to learn how to do my best and how to share it with the community
+I am an enthusiast of Clean Code, always trying to learn how to do my best and how to share it with the community.
+I currently work in [Genially](https://www.genial.ly/)

 ## About 🧐
 - 🗣 I am usually part of many events as a Participant, Organizer or Mentor (mainly as a [GDG](https://github.com/GDGCordoba) Organizer)